CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

 ## Filters

-Now let's say we want the heading to be uppercase.
+Now we want the heading to be uppercase.
 We can run a variable through a filter to modify the output.
-To use a filter we'll add a "\|" after the variable then pass it a filter, `upcase` in this case.
+To use a filter we'll add a "\|" after the variable then pass it a filter, `upcase` in this case:

 {% raw %}
 ~~~html